roheen781/North-by-Northeast-Journeys-main/content/english/motorcycle/4 states moto tour.md

 ##### Terrain & Road Conditions

-Except for a few odd days the roads are generally excellent.
-This is probably one of the easiest routes to cycle in the Northeastern region, with beautiful views, interesting tribes and excellent road conditions.
+The route has a wide mix of terrain and road conditions.
+Typically the roads of Assam and Meghalaya are in the best condition in relation to the entire northeastern region, whereas Arunachal Pradesh and Nagaland have some of the worst.
+However put together it makes for an excellent and interactive route.

 ##### Backup
-Sturdy SUV’s and sturdier driver will accompany you on every trip. the condition of roads do not allow for larger vehicles, however do our best to provide you the best in comfort in relation to the routes that we ply on.
-These vehicles are along right from your airport pick up to your drop back to the airport.
+A Sturdy Pickup truck and sturdier driver will accompany you on every trip.
+Your luggage, the Mechanic as well as all the spares and tools follow in this vehicle.

 ##### Permits
 Indian nationals require a Inner Line Permit (ILP) whereas foreign nationals require Restricted Area Permits (RAP), both of which have a certain fees applicable.